tc39/proposal-smart-pipelines/readme.md

     hopefully reduce the probability that the developer will misunderstand the code they read or write.

+    Similarly, reducing edge cases reduces the amount of trivia that a developer must learn and remember in order to use the syntax.
+The more uniform and simple the syntax’s rules, the more the developer may focus on the actual meaning of their code.

 #### “Don’t shoot me in the foot with your syntax.”
  6. **Simple scoping**: It should not be easy to accidentally shadow a reference from an outer lexical scope.
 When the developer does so, any use of that